eduMFA/eduMFA/READ_BEFORE_UPDATE.md

 > [!CAUTION]
 >
-> Due to new fields in `edumfa.cfg`, upgrading via Ubuntu packages prompts apt to replace that file.
-Replacing it can remove secrets from your current configuration, so keep your existing file and add only the new fields manually.
+> Due to new fields in `edumfa.cfg`, upgrading via Ubuntu packages causes apt to prompt you to replace it.
+Replacing it will remove secrets from your current configuration, so keep your existing file and add only the new fields manually.
 >

 ### Added